CS2541-ML4H2019/CS2541-ML4H2019.github.io/Project.md

       <li>What each student in the group will do.</li>
     </ul>
   </p>
-  <p>We understand that much of this would be preliminary at this stage, but these details are important for us to ensure that you are on the right track. <a href="https://docs.google.com/forms/d/e/1FAIpQLSfOSqcEhOnDvTmkMlOViUY1YF7i3eZOs6RumhWtiihrdBVVag/viewform?usp=sf_link">Submit proposals here</a></p>
+  <p>We understand that much of this would be preliminary at this stage, but these details are important for us to ensure that you are on the right track.
+Submit proposals on <a href="https://markus.teach.cs.toronto.edu/csc2541-2019-01">Markus</a>.</p>
   <h2 id="presentation">Presentation</h2>
   <p><em>15% of project</em></p>
   <p>15 minutes in class on either March 28th or April 4th.
 Be prepared for questions after.